 BRIDGE has been working with Potrero Hill residents, members of the Community Building Group and existing community-based organizations on a variety of activities and projects.
-Though BRIDGE is not a service provider, two full-time Community Builders and a part-time Jobs and Life Skills Specialist are working with community leaders and organizations to increase their capacity to serve residents and increase resident involvement in existing programs.
-Community “Action Teams” are also providing a structure to implement community-initiated projects and, though these projects will grow and change over time, below are a few of the existing programs and projects already underway.
+Though BRIDGE is not a service provider, three full-time staff are working with community leaders and organizations to increase their capacity to serve residents and increase resident involvement in existing programs.
+Below are a few of the existing programs and projects already underway.

 The Healthy Living Program was developed to increase awareness among residents about healthy living and to provide tangible opportunities for instituting healthier lifestyles through exercise, nutrition and exposure to nature.
 Below are brief description of the activities and initiatives that make up this program.

-- A Walking Club that meets twice a week-every Monday and Thursday to walk a 30-minute loop in the housing development providing a visible example of healthy activities, exercise and fun.
+- A Walking Club that meets three times every week: Monday at 2:00pm (except 1st Mondays of each month at 10:30am), Thursday at 10am, and Friday at 1pm to walk a 30-minute loop in the housing development providing a visible example of healthy activities, exercise and fun.

-- A Community Garden program offers residents the opportunity every Wednesday to visit a small onsite garden to harvest fruits and vegetables and barrel gardens allow residents to garden at their doorstep.
-A larger garden is in development and will offer education programs as well as job opportunities.
+- With two community gardens on-site at Potrero, the Community Garden program offers residents the opportunity to visit a small onsite garden to harvest fruits and vegetables and barrel gardens allow residents to garden at their doorstep.
+Family workdays, children’s workshops, gardening classes, and the Garden Apprenticeship position offer education programs as well as job opportunities.

-- A weekly ZUMBA class at the Potrero Hill Neighborhood House.
-Free Zumba classes are now being held at the NABE every Mondays from 6:00 pm-7:00 pm.
+- Twice a week ZUMBA class at the Potrero Hill Neighborhood House.
+Free Zumba classes are now being held at the NABE every Monday and Wednesday, 6:00 – 7:00 pm.

 Other initiatives have included an Oral History project in partnership with the Potrero Hill Archives Project and BAYCAT culminating in a video on the history of Potrero Hill public housing (see below) and a Dream Box project encouraging all members of the community to write down their wishes and dreams for the community and place them in boxes located throughout the neighborhood.
 Hundreds of dreams have been collected so far and printed on vinyl banners that will be installed in the new development.